MicrosoftDocs/win32/desktop-src/Controls/mcm-gettoday.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MCM\_GETTODAY message

 Retrieves the date information for the date specified as "today" for a month calendar control.
-You can send this message explicitly or by using the [**MonthCal\_GetToday**](monthcal-gettoday.md) macro.
+You can send this message explicitly or by using the [**MonthCal\_GetToday**](/windows/win32/Commctrl/nf-commctrl-monthcal_gettoday?branch=master) macro.

 ## Parameters